Pellet fuel: Pellet standards

-Pellets conforming to the norms commonly used in Europe (DIN 51731 or Ö-Norm M-7135) have less than 10% water content, are uniform in density (higher than 1 ton per cubic meter, thus it sinks in water)(bulk density about 0.6-0.7 ton per cubic meter), have good structural strength, and low dust and ash content.
+Pellets conforming to the norms commonly used in Europe (DIN 51731 or Ö-Norm M-7135) have less than 10% water content, and are uniform in density, higher than 1 ton per cubic meter, thus they sink in water.
+(In contrast, the bulk density of a mass of pellets, including trapped air, is only about 0.6-0.7 ton per cubic meter).
+The pellets have good structural strength, and low dust and ash content.
 Because the wood fibres are broken down by the hammer mill, there is virtually no difference in the finished pellets between different wood types.
-Pellets can be made from nearly any wood variety, provided the pellet press is equipped with good instrumentation, the differences in feed material can be compensated for in the press regulation.
-In Europe, the main production areas are located in south Scandinavia, Finland, Central Europe, Austria, and the Baltic countries.
+Pellets can be made from nearly any wood variety; provided the pellet press is equipped with good instrumentation, the differences in feed material can be compensated for in the press regulation.
+In Europe, the main production areas are south Scandinavia, Finland, Central Europe, Austria, and the Baltic countries.

 Pellets conforming to the European standards norms which contain recycled wood or outside contaminants are considered Class B pellets.
 Recycled materials such as particle board, treated or painted wood, melamine resin-coated panels and the like are particularly unsuitable for use in pellets, since they may produce noxious emissions and uncontrolled variations in the burning characteristics of the pellets.

 Standards used in the United States are different, developed by the Pellet Fuels Institute and, as in Europe, are not mandatory.
 Still, many manufacturers comply, as warranties of US-manufactured or imported combustion equipment may not cover damage by pellets non-conformant with regulations.
 Prices for US pellets surged during the fossil fuel price inflation of 2007–2008, but later dropped markedly and are generally lower on a price per energy amount basis than most fossil fuels, excluding coal.